 Enhancing Biological Nutrient Removal: Nansemond WWTP

-The Hampton Roads Sanitation District, in Suffolk, VA, needed to increase the capacity of its Nansemond WWTP from 10 to 30 mgd to accommodate its growing service area.
-HRSD also faced stricter standards for nutrient levels in the plant’s discharge as part of the Chesapeake Bay Act.
-HRSD retained Hazen and Sawyer to evaluate alternatives and design facilities for expanding the plant and achieving BNR goals.
+When the Hampton Roads Sanitation District (Suffolk, VA) needed to increase the capacity of its Nansemond WWTP to accommodate its growing service area and faced stricter nutrient level discharge standards, HRSD retained Hazen and Sawyer to evaluate alternatives for expansion and achieving BNR goals.

 Project Outcomes and Benefits

 - Designed a plant expansion and upgrade that meets a total nitrogen limit of 8 mg/L year-round and 1 mg/L total phosphorus year-round.
 This includes new supplemental carbon feed facilities capable of utilizing methanol, ethanol, glycerin, MicroC, corn syrup, or acetic acid.

 - Upgraded to provide sidestream treatment of centrate using the Ostara process and a backup ferric chloride addition system using an abandoned pretreatment structure to precipitate phosphorus and equalize the return stream.

 - The plant upgrade included improvements to hydraulic distribution channels, to further enhance process performance and ease of operation.

 - Upgraded the aeration system to include three separate dissolved oxygen control zones to optimize BNR and optimize supplemental carbon addition.

 Paul Pitt is a leading expert in wastewater treatment plant design and operation and serves as Hazen’s Director of Wastewater Technology.